UntestedEngineer/ddclient-docker/README.md

 # ddclient docker

 This application is forked from [https://github.com/steasdal/ddclient-alpine](https://github.com/steasdal/ddclient-alpine) with heavy modifications.
-Namely most of the environment variables have been removed and is now reliant on injecting a configuration during container creation.
+Namely most of the environment variables have been removed and is now reliant on injecting a configuration file during container creation.
 The original files have been preserved for reference under the "Original Files" folder.

 Original ddclient documentation can be located: [ddclient homepage](https://ddclient.net/)